Joe Seay: Oklahoma State University

 Seay became the head coach at Oklahoma State University in 1985, serving until 1991.
 Under his leadership, OSU won NCAA Division I team titles in 1989 and 1990.
 During his tenure, OSU wrestlers won seven individual NCAA championships, including John Smith, who won two NCAA titles under Seay’s coaching, and Pat Smith, who later became a four-time NCAA champion.

-International Coaching Career
+International coaching career

 Following his collegiate coaching career, Seay played a crucial role in international wrestling.
 He was the head coach of the U.S. men's freestyle World Teams that won their first-ever Senior World Freestyle title in 1993 and repeated in 1995.
 He also coached the U.S. Olympic wrestling team at the 1996 Summer Olympics, where American wrestlers won three gold, one silver, and one bronze medal.

-Legacy and Honors
+Legacy and honors

 Seay's contributions were recognized when he was inducted into the National Wrestling Hall of Fame as a Distinguished Member in 1998.

 Joe Seay died on July 11, 2019, at the age of 80.
 His coaching legacy continues to influence the wrestling community.